fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 have been converted in complete, running examples.
 They are saved in the folders named `tfjs-tutorial-...` (in [this GitHub repository](https://github.com/cgarbin/cap6618-computer-vision/tree/master/module8-tensorflow-js), if you are reading this report outside of GitHub).
-All tutorials are configured to run with Node.js and npm.
+All tutorials are configured to run locally with Node.js.
 Please see the development environment section below to get the environment up and running.

 ## Environment differences